-|Electricity production (TW·h)||G/N|
+|Electricity production (TWh)||G/N|

-|Total electricity consumption (TW·h)||10.35||28.77||45.59||74.35||85.82||108.21||4.7%|
+|Total electricity consumption (TWh)||10.35||28.77||45.59||74.35||85.82||108.21||4.7%|

-a Less than 0.01 TW·h.
+Less than 0.01 TWh

-TABLE 4.
-ENERGY RELATED RATIOS
+TABLE 4: ENERGY RELATED RATIOS

 |Energy consumption (GJ/capita)||8.4||11.4||13.8||16.0||16.1||16.9|

-|Electricity consumption (kW·h/capita)||129||266||332||429||448||456|
+|Electricity consumption (kWh/capita)||129||266||332||429||448||456|

-|Electricity production/Energy production (%)||11.8||16.5||20.2||18.0||19.0||21.5|
+|Electricity production/Energy prod. (%)||11.8||16.5||20.2||18.0||19.0||21.5|

-|Nuclear/Total electricity (%)||a||0.8||0.6||3.0||5.4||5.7|
+|Nuclear/Total electricity (%)||-||0.8||0.6||3.0||5.4||5.7|

 |Ratio of external dependency (%)||32.0||33.0||38.5||31.2||34.2||41.1|

-a Less than 0.1 %
+- Less than 0.1 %

 2. NUCLEAR POWER SITUATION

 2.1.2.
-Current organization structure
+Current Organizational Structure

-FIG. 1.
-Organizational chart of the PAEC.
+Fig. 1.
+Organizational Chart of PAEC.

-Despite the keen interest of Pakistan in building additional nuclear plants, it took more than two decades before the second nuclear power plant started construction.
-This delay was due to Pakistan’s lack of access to international nuclear technology coupled with a lack of indigenous industrial infrastructure.
-The construction of Pakistan’s second nuclear plant, C-1, a pressurized water reactor (PWR), was made possible in 1993 with the help of the China National Nuclear Corporation (CNNC).
-The plant was connected to the national grid on 13 June 2000 and has a gross capacity of 325 MW.
-A third nuclear power plant, C-2, with 325 MW gross capacity started commercial operation on 18 May 2011.
-The fourth unit, C-3, started commercial operation on 6 December 2016.
-It has a gross capacity of 340 MW and a similar plant, C-4, sited beside C-3, was connected to the grid on 25 June 2017.
-The first concrete pours to mark the start of construction of Karachi Coastal Power Project, a project containing two nuclear units, K-2 and K-3 (1100 MW each), based on an improved PWR design, were 20 August 2015 and 31 May 2016, respectively.
+Despite Pakistan’s interest in additional electricity generating nuclear power plants, more than two decades passed before the construction of second nuclear power plant in the country began.
+This was due to international embargoes imposed on the access to nuclear technology coupled with a lack of indigenous technological and industrial infrastructure in the country.
+The construction of Pakistan’s second nuclear plant, CHASNUPP-1, a pressurized water reactor (PWR), was made possible in 1993 with the help of China National Nuclear Corporation (CNNC).
+The plant started commercial operation on 15 September 2000 and has a gross capacity of 325 MW.
+Another unit at the same site and with the same design and capacity, named CHASNUPP-2, started commercial operation on 18 May 2011.
+Next to come at the same site was CHASNUPP-3 that started commercial operation on 6 December 2016 and it has a gross capacity of 340 MW.
+Then another unit, CHASNUPP-4, with similar characteristics of CHASNUPP-3 started commercial operation on 19 Sept 2017.
+The Chashma site now has a total of four nuclear power units with a total installed capacity of 1330 MW.
+First concrete pours to mark the start of the construction of Karachi Coastal Power Project, a project containing two nuclear units, KANUPP-2 and KANUPP-3 (1100 MW each), based on a PWR design, were conducted on 20 August 2015 and 31 May 2016, respectively.

 2.2.1.
-Status and performance of nuclear power plants
+Status and Performance of Nuclear Power Plants

 Table 5 reports the status and performance of nuclear power plants in Pakistan.

-TABLE 5.
-STATUS AND PERFORMANCE OF NUCLEAR POWER PLANTS
+TABLE 5: STATUS AND PERFORMANCE OF NUCLEAR POWER PLANTS

 |Data source: IAEA - Power Reactor Information System (PRIS).|